 Infant Sleep Props

-A sleep prop is something a child associates with sleep that requires you and your presence, or is something that a child can’t control on their own.
+A sleep prop (something baby depends on for sleep) is something a child associates with sleep that requires you and your presence, or is something that a child can’t control on their own.

 Sleep props can include, but are not limited to:

 - nursing to sleep,